35o7yasH/yash-test/README.md

 # yash-test
-this is my first Git Repo.
+This is my first Git Repo.
+Author - Yash Karmakar